James Luchte is a philosopher, author, writer and poet.

-His book, Mortal Thought: Hölderlin and Philosophy will be published on 28 Juy 2016 by Bloomsbury Publishing.
+His book, Mortal Thought: Hölderlin and Philosophy will be published on 28 July 2016 by Bloomsbury Publishing.

-His essay, ‘Prometheus Dismembered: Bataille on Van Gogh, or The Window in the Bataille Restaurant’ will be published in 2016 in Van Gogh Among the Philosophers, edited by David Nichols, by Lexington Publishing.
+His essay, ‘Prometheus Dismembered: Bataille on Van Gogh, or The Window in the Bataille Restaurant’ was published in 2017 in Van Gogh Among the Philosophers, edited by David Nichols, by Lexington Publishing.